State service portal

 If you want to receive personalised information about the educational or professional pathway of interest and ask questions to a knowledgeable specialist, career advice is a good choice: every citizen who has an up-to-date choice of the curriculum, choice of profession and job, career planning, etc. can apply for it.

 State Employment Agency (NVA) provides free of charge Career consultation, during which the assessment of professional fitness and training capacity is determined.
 A career adviser is also tasked with providing psychological support and educating clients on career choices and planning issues.

 Advice may be given to:

-Information on available career services and their development will be obtained by the NVAon the websiteOrat any branch of the SEA.
-Job descriptions and job tasks specific to the profession of interest can be obtained by the NVA electronicThe description of professions in the catalogue.
+Information on available career services and their development will be obtained by the NVA or any branch of the NVA.
+Job descriptions and job tasks specific to the profession of interest can be obtained by the NVA Catalogue of Job Descriptions.

 Individual counselling is also available in higher education career centres.
 They offer a variety of free counselling and practical assistance to prospective and existing students, as well as graduates.

 Advisers can help set targets and design a plan to achieve them, find the right jobs or places of practice, choose the direction of studies, and so on.

 The services of career centres shall be provided by: